Darshansonii/Classes-and-objects-in-cpp/README.md

 ## Aim
 To implement and understand the basic concepts of C++ such as classes, objects, access specifiers, member functions, arrays, and simple arithmetic operations through a set of beginner-friendly programs.

+---

 ## Theory
-C++ is an object-oriented programming language that uses the concept of classes and objects to structure code in a modular way.
-The key concepts demonstrated in this project include:

-- **Classes and Objects**: A class defines a blueprint, and an object is an instance of that class.
+C++ is a powerful, object-oriented programming language that provides features for building efficient and organized software.
+One of the key strengths of C++ is its support for **classes and objects**, which help model real-world entities and enable modular, reusable, and maintainable code.

+This project focuses on the following core C++ concepts:

+### 1. Classes and Objects
+- A **class** is a user-defined data type that contains variables (data members) and functions (member functions).
+- An **object** is an instance of a class, used to access and manipulate the data inside it.
+- This promotes **modularity**, **data abstraction**, and **reusability**.

+### 2. Access Specifiers
-- **Access Specifiers**: `private` and `public` are used to restrict or allow access to class members.
+- C++ uses **public**, **private**, and **protected** keywords to control access to class members.
+  - **Public** members are accessible from anywhere in the program.
+  - **Private** members can only be accessed within the class.
+- This ensures **encapsulation**, protecting the internal state of an object from unintended interference.

+### 3. Member Functions (Inside and Outside Class)
-- **Member Functions**: Functions can be defined inside or outside the class using the scope resolution operator `::`.
+- Member functions can be written inside the class (inline) or defined outside using the **scope resolution operator (`::`)**.
-- **Arrays**: Used to store multiple values, such as reversing an array.
-- **Basic I/O**: Using `cin` and `cout` for input and output operations.
-- **Encapsulation**: Wrapping data and methods within a class for better structure and security.
+- Writing functions outside the class helps separate interface from implementation, making the code cleaner and more maintainable.

+### 4. Arrays and Looping
+- Arrays store multiple values of the same type.
+- Looping (using `for`, `while`) is used to iterate through arrays, reverse elements, or perform operations on collections of data.
+- Functions are used alongside arrays to improve code structure and reusability.

+### 5. Arithmetic and Geometric Calculations
+- Programs like Cube Volume, Cuboid Volume, and Rectangle Area demonstrate how simple mathematical formulas are implemented using class attributes and functions.
+- These are useful in developing logic for real-world problem-solving using code.

+### 6. Real-Life Abstraction
+- Classes like `Car` and `Student` show how real-world objects can be represented in code using attributes and behaviors.
+- This is the foundation of **object-oriented programming (OOP)** and prepares learners for building complex systems later.

+These programs help learners get hands-on experience with the **syntax, structure, and logic of C++**, building a solid foundation for more advanced topics.

+---

 ## Algorithms